 In this proposal, it is proposed not to signal some of the inter related coding mode flags when current picture is the only reference picture.
 Simulation results show only minor impact on the proposed changes.
 It is recommended to include the proposed signaling change into next version VVC WD and VTM software.

-The authors would like to thank xxx for cross-checking.
+The authors would like to thank Mediatek for cross-checking.

 References